samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 # Privacy Considerations

-Neither the BULK nor NPN records introduce any new privacy concerns to DNS data.
+The BULK record does not introduce any new privacy concerns to DNS data.

 # IANA Considerations

-IANA is requested to assign numbers for two DNS resource record types identified in this document: BULK and NPN.
+IANA is requested to assign numbers for the BULK RR.

 # Acknowledgments